Value-Based Goal Setting: The Values-First Framework

 - Value conflicts: Describe a recent disagreement.
 What principles were you defending?
 Values often hide in the space between you and what you disagree with.

 - More/less exercise: Draw a line down a page.
-On one side, write what you want more of in your life; on the other, what you want less of.
+On one side, write what you want more of in your life.
+On the other, what you want less of.
 This simple exercise often clearly reveals your values.

 Techniques to Narrow Down to Your Top 5 Values

 A helpful technique is the Values Priority Test.
 When two values seem to conflict, imagine a concrete situation where you must choose between them.
-For instance, if both “career advancement” and “family time” appear on your list, consider which you would choose if offered a promotion requiring extensive travel.
+For instance, if both “career advancement” (achievement, power) and “family time” (benevolence) appear on your list, consider which you would choose if offered a promotion requiring extensive travel.

 Finally, verify your selected values by asking: